-Tower Hamlets Homes improves employee wellbeing and customer satisfaction as 40% of workforce engage with benefits within one month
+Tower Hamlets Homes improves employee wellbeing and customer satisfaction with 83% of employees registered and £314k employee spend

 A well-executed wellbeing programme needs to include tools to fit your people, their lifestyle and your business goals.
 Learn more ways to create wellbeing warriors in our latest eBook.